Skip to main content

 What are Damages Caps?

-When you win a lawsuit, you may think you'll be getting the full amount of the jury award - but be aware, many states have enacted damages caps that might limit the amount of damages that you receive.
-What are damages caps, anyway?
+When you win a personal injury lawsuit, you may think you'll be getting the full amount of the jury award.
+But that may not be the case depending on where you live.
+As a part of tort reform and trying to control out of control jury verdicts in cases involving personal injury claims or medical malpractice cases, many states have enacted damages caps that might limit the amount of damages you receive from the justice system.

 Damages caps are often different for the different types of damages that a jury can award.
 For example, plaintiffs can be awarded the cost of medical care or other economic damages suffered as a result of the injuries.
-Plaintiffs can also be awarded with punitive damages.
+Plaintiffs can also be awarded with punitive damages which are meant to punish the person found to be at fault for the injury.

 Some states do not permit attorneys to inform the jury of the damages cap in essence of fairness.
-As a result, the jury could award a higher amount than the damages cap, but then the jury award will then be reduced down to the level that is mandated by law.
+As a result, the jury could award a higher total damage amount than the damages cap allows, but then the jury award will then be reduced by the judge down to the maximum amount that is mandated by law in their jurisdiction.

 Was this helpful?